Kimba Recreation Reserve

 Conservation parks - The area around Kimba is a goldmine when it comes to nature walks and unexpected vistas.
 In the immediate area there is the White's Knob, Moseley Nobs, Lake Gilles, Cortlinye, Pinkawillinie, Caralue Bluff, Carappee, the Gawler Ranges and Refuge Rocks, aka Secret Rocks, which Eyre named because he was so relieved to find a good water source.

-Roora Nature Walk and Edward John Eyre sculptures - The short circular track starts just across the road from the free camp and rises to a scenic bluff where a series of re-purposed metal sculptures of Eyre and his party shine in the bright sun.
-The artistic collection, forged in 2011 by Roland Weight and Marcus Possingham, are a tribute to the explorer and the indigenous men on whose bush skills he so often relied.
+Roora Nature Trails and Edward John Eyre sculptures - The short circular track starts just across the road from the free camp and rises to a scenic bluff where a series of re-purposed metal sculptures of Eyre and his party shine in the bright sun.

 Half Way Across Australia sign - On the Eyre Highway's eastern entrance to the town, this giant sign will set the scene upon arrival, sharing interesting historic information and giving you a clear picture of your exact location in the bigger scheme of things.

 The Big Galah - And we do mean BIG!
 At a mighty eight metres tall, this is the biggest birdie you'll see in South Australia and the only big flying bird among Australia's more than 60 "big things".
-Crafted in 1993, this pink parrot is impossible to miss as he stands in front of the Half Way Across Australia sign, where you'll also find a gem and coffee shop that sells souvenirs including the unique Cowell Jade - the type of nephrite jade that the Chinese made famous.
-The local jade deposits are among the largest known nephrite jade deposits in the world and were discovered when a local farmer was prospecting.
+Crafted in 1993, this pink parrot is impossible to miss and was given a do-over in 2022.